bitkind-org/evm-donation-contract/README.md

 ---

 ### Add Token
-This method adds new token to the allowed tokens list, after this users will be able to make donations in this token.

 Adds a new token to the allowed tokens list.
 After that, users can donate in this token.

 ```bash